djeada/Flask-Minimal/README.md

 python src/app.py
 ```

-To make the server available on the LAN, modify the code where the <code>run</code> method is called on the Flask instance (here named app):
+To make the server available on the LAN, modify the code where the run method is called on the Flask instance (here named app):

 ```Python
 app.run(host='0.0.0.0')